pulibrary/drds-handbook-deprecated/product_owners.md

 * Communicate with other stakeholders and users as-needed, either ad-hoc as a committee.
-* Participate during relevant work cycles by attending the planning meeting and wrap-up meeting when the PO's application is a focus of the cycle.
+* Participate during relevant work cycles by attending the planning meeting and Friday wrap-up meeting when the PO's application is a focus of the cycle.
 * Work with the technical liaison to prioritize and specify issues.
 Having a GitHub account will enable the PO to be most fully integrated into this process.
 * Be available on slack during a relevant work cycle to answer questions and give feedback.